dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 The reason we hadn't originally proposed this is that we thought we needed to take action quickly to resolve the problem. `[Obsolete]` is really only suitable when you form a multi-year plan to remove an API, and people were having real problems right now.

-If the [workaround](#the-workaround) had not proven to be flawed, using `[Obsolete]` would have been the best option.
+If the [workaround](#the-workaround) had not proven to be flawed, using `[Obsolete]` would have been the best option if the end state was removing all existing UI-framework-specific API features and replacing them with completely different types in new packages.
 But we are now back to thinking that we need to make WPF and Windows Forms types vanish from the main public-facing compile-time API as early as possible.

 ### Constraints